 Interesting Facts About Pamban Railway Bridge:-

 The Pamban bridge was the only surface transport that connected Tamil Nadu’s island of Rameshwaram to the mainland till 1988.
-Rameshwaram is a popular Hindu holy place which notices thousands of footsteps every day.
+Rameshwaram is a popular Hindu holy place that notices thousands of footsteps every day.
 Pamban bridge is related to Lord Rama.
 At Pamban, Lord Rama has thrown an arrow to the ground in order to get the water to sate Goddess Sita’s thirst.

-The only oversea bridge of India is an excellent example of outstanding Civil Engineering.
+The only oversea bridge in India is an excellent example of outstanding Civil Engineering.
 The railway bridge is located 12.5 m above sea level.
-The bridge consist of 143 piers and has a double-leaf bascule section with Scherzer rolling type lift span.
+The bridge consists of 143 piers and has a double-leaf bascule section with Scherzer rolling type lift span.
 Each half of the lifting span weighs 415 tones.
 German engineer Scherzer designed the central part of the bridge in 1913 that opens up to allow ferry movement.
-On an average, 10 to 15 boats and small ships pass below the bridge every month.
+On average, 10 to 15 boats and small ships pass below the bridge every month.

-This cantilever railway bridge is more popular attraction for tourists as people watch when the two leaves of the bridge open up to let ships to pass through.
+This cantilever railway bridge is a more popular attraction for tourists as people watch when the two leaves of the bridge open up to let ships pass through.
 There is a temple in Pamban Island, to where the devotees used to commute.